psono/psono-server/README.md

         sudo ln -s /path/to/psono-server/configs/nginx/psono_uwsgi.ini /etc/uwsgi/vassals/

-    To test try (replace www-data-usr / -grp with the user you want):
+    To check if everything is configured correctly try the following (replace www-data-usr / -grp with the user you want):

         uwsgi --emperor /etc/uwsgi/vassals --uid www-data-usr --gid www-data-grp

-    You can now visit your
+    If no errors are reported, everything should be fine.

 6. Automatic start on boot